 Participants who successfully complete the course will receive a certificate for their development record, which can be used for CPD.

 Our trainers are experts in their field with legal, development or academic backgrounds.
-Our panel includes experts from the World Bank, the Overseas Development Institute, Clifford Chance LLP and the Business and Human Rights Resource Centre.
+Our panel includes experts from the World Bank, the Overseas Development Institute, King’s College London, Clifford Chance LLP, Equal Rights Trust and ClientEarth.

 Who is it for?